talarsen/talarsen/README.md

 ## About
 * Full-stack developer PERN(PostgreSQL, Express, React, Node)
 * Pronounse are she/her.
 * Prior to my time at [Techtonica](https://techtonica.org/), I was a middle school teacher who taught multiple subjects including STEM(science, technology, engineering and mathematics) classes.
-I discovered software engineering when I was asked to teach an “Intro to Computers” class.
-While teaching, I gained many transferable skills that apply to software engineering.
+* My Trasferrable skills are:
+    - communication
+    - collaboration
+    - presenting to diverse audiences
+    - adaptability
+    -
 * I hold Bachelor of Science degrees in Parks and Natural Resources and Information Technology.
 * I am drawn to software engineering because it requires continual learning, collaboration and there are many opportunities to give back to society.